Albania extends lockdown till end of coronavirus outbreak

 Authorities announced on Monday that only one person per household could now go out for one hour to buy food and medicines after registering with an app.
 The decision caused the website to crash, though it was working on Wednesday.

-Police have fined more than 2,500 people for breaking the curfew or driving without authorisation.
+Police have fined more than 2,500 people for breaking the curfew or driving without authorization.

 The coronavirus outbreak has hit Albania, one of Europe’s poorest countries, as it was starting to rebuild homes for 17,000 people that were destroyed in an earthquake on Nov.
 26, 2019.